by Dr. Lawrence Wilson

 Phosphorus is a fascinating mineral, and a very important one in development science.
 It is considered a macromineral because our bodies contain a lot of it.
 Other macrominerals are calcium, magnesium sodium, potassium and sulfur.

-Phosphorus may be called the excitatory, fiery or high-energy mineral because it is required for the human fuel system to produce ATP (adenosine triphosphate).
-This high-energy phosphorus compound is your body’s refined fuel, like the gasoline that runs the automobiles.
+Phosphorus may be called the excitatory, fiery or high-energy mineral because it is required for the molecule ATP (adenosine triphosphate).

 A fiery mineral.
 Phosphorus is very fiery.
 It the only non-radioactive element that is not stable when in an atomic or singular form.